Beryl Burton: Golden Book

 Burton's career achievements were first celebrated in 1960 when Cycling Weekly awarded her a page in the Golden Book of Cycling.
 By 1991 her career had developed so far that she was accorded the unique honour of a second 'Golden Book' page.

 Play

-On 27 November 2012 a radio play, Beryl: A Love Story on Two Wheels, about Burton, written by actress Maxine Peake, was broadcast by BBC Radio 4, with Peake playing Burton.
-It included interview snippets with Charlie Burton, and his and Burton's cycling champion daughter, Denise Burton Cole.

-The radio play was adapted by Peake for the stage to coincide with the start of the 2014 Tour de France in Leeds, and shown at the West Yorkshire Playhouse in June and July of that year, titled simply Beryl.
-The play returned for a second run at the West Yorkshire Playhouse a year later in June and July 2015, followed by an autumn 2015 tour around England.
+On 27 November 2012 a radio play, Beryl: A Love Story on Two Wheels was broadcast by BBC Radio 4, written by and starring Maxine Peake.
+It included interview snippets with Burton's husband and daughter.
+This was adapted by Peake for the stage to coincide with the start of the 2014 Tour de France in Leeds, and shown at the West Yorkshire Playhouse in June and July of that year, titled simply Beryl.
+The play returned for a second run at the same theatre the following summer, followed by an autumn 2015 tour around England.
 A production of the show is scheduled to take place at the Octagon Theatre, Bolton in September and October 2019.
+It was revived in September 2023 by Criterion Theatre, a members-run community venue in Coventry.